mithuchandrabiswas/Diagnostic-Center-Management-System-HealthFlow--Server/README.md

   - Download user details in PDF format using jsPDF.
   - View statistics with charts on service bookings and delivery ratios.

-- **Responsive Design**:
-  - Optimized for mobile, tablet, and desktop views.

-- **Dynamic Banner**:
-  - Admin can upload and select banners to display on the homepage.

 ## Technologies Used